 The MSC's system safety program, which will establish safety oversight practices aimed to reduce safety related events that may lead to death, injury, or property damage and security policies that reduce criminal or terrorist activities has been submitted to the FTA for approval.
 Until the MSC is approved by Congress and certified by FTA, the FTA WMATA Oversight Office continues to serve as the designated SSOA for the Authority with direct oversight and enforcement responsibilities.
 In addition, NTSB, as an independent federal agency, is charged with investigating and determining the probable cause of all civil transportation accidents and promoting transportation safety.
-At this time, the Authority has begun compliance with NTSB's recommendation to retire all 1000 Series railcars and has no open investigations with NTSB.
-The Authority efforts to comply with corrective actions plans and safety recommendations is tracked by FTA and related information is accessible on FTA's website.
+In July 2017, the Authority retired all 1000 Series railcars from passenger service, in accordance with NTSB's recommendations.
+There are currently no open investigations by NTSB.
+The Authority's efforts to comply with corrective actions plans and safety recommendations is tracked by FTA and related information is accessible on FTA's website.